Louisiana Creole people: Rivalry between Louisiana Creoles and Anglo-Americans

-The transfer of the French colony to the United States and the arrival of Anglo Americans from New England and the South resulted in a cultural confrontation.
-Some Americans were reportedly shocked by aspects of the culture and French-speaking society of the newly acquired territory: the predominance of the French language and Roman Catholicism, the free class of Creoles of color and the strong African traditions of slaves.
+The transfer of the French colony to the United States and the arrival of Anglo Americans from New England and the South created a cultural confrontation.
+Some Americans were reportedly shocked by aspects of the territory's culture: the predominance of the French language and Roman Catholicism, the class of free Creoles of color and the slaves' African traditions.
 They pressured the United States' first governor of the Louisiana Territory, W.C.C.
 Claiborne, to change it.

-Particularly in the slave society of the Anglo-American South, slavery had become a racial caste.
-Since the late 17th century, children in the colonies took the status of their mothers at birth; therefore, all children of enslaved mothers were born into slavery, regardless of the race or status of their fathers.
-This produced many mixed-race slaves over the generations.
-Whites classified society into whites and blacks (the latter associated strongly with slaves).
+Anglo-Americans classified society into white and black people (the latter associated strongly with slaves).
+Since the late 17th century, children in British colonies took the status of their mothers at birth; therefore, children of enslaved mothers were born into slavery, regardless of their father's race or status; many mixed-race slaves were born in the American South.

-Although there was a growing population of free blacks, particularly in the Upper South, they generally did not have the same rights and freedoms as Creoles of color in Louisiana under French and Spanish rule, who held office and served in the militia.
-For example, around 80 Creoles of color were recruited into the militia that fought in the Battle of Baton Rouge in 1779.
-And 353 Creoles of color were recruited into the militia that fought in the Battle of New Orleans in 1812.
-Later on, some of the descendants of these Creole of color veterans of the Battle of New Orleans, like Caesar Antoine, went on to fight in the American Civil War.
+In the South, free Black people often did not hold the same rights and freedoms as Catholic Creoles of color during French and Spanish rule, including holding office.
+353 Creoles of color were recruited into the militia that fought in the Battle of New Orleans in 1812.
+Some descendants of Creole of color veterans, such as Caesar Antoine, fought in the American Civil War.

-When Claiborne made English the official language of the territory, the French Creoles of New Orleans were outraged, and reportedly paraded in protest in the streets.
-They rejected the Americans' effort to transform them overnight.
-In addition, upper-class French Creoles thought that many of the arriving Americans were uncouth, especially the rough Kentucky boatmen (Kaintucks) who regularly visited the city, having maneuvered flatboats down the Mississippi River filled with goods for market.
+When Claiborne made English the territory's official language, the French Creoles of New Orleans were outraged, and reportedly protested in the streets.
+They rejected the Americans' effort to transform them.
+Upper-class French Creoles thought that many of the arriving Americans were uncouth, especially the Kentucky boatmen (Kaintucks) who regularly visited, steering flatboats down the Mississippi River filled with goods for market.

 Realizing that he needed local support, Claiborne restored French as an official language.
-In all forms of government, public forums and in the Catholic Church, French continued to be used.
-Most importantly, Louisiana French and Louisiana Creole remained the languages of the majority of the population of the state, leaving English and Spanish as minority languages.
+In government, public forums, and in the Catholic Church, French continued to be used.
+Most importantly, Louisiana French and Louisiana Creole remained the languages of the majority of the population, leaving English and Spanish behind.